Monday 2 September 2024

 Conclusion

-The Raleigh bike is lovely and is nicer to ride than many modern bikes, but being a bit newer than my Lenton Sport does not have many stainless steel parts and the brake adjusters are a plainer style.
+The Raleigh bike is lovely and is nicer to ride than many modern bikes, but being a bit newer than my Lenton Sport has plainer brake adjusters.
 The spokes are all galvanised steel, both front and back.
 But it is not a sport or touring frame, so you don't have the greater speed and comfort of those bikes made at that time.
 The frame is stiffer for slower riding and carrying weight on a rack and panniers if fitted.
 The brakes are quite good for their time because they are cable and the caliper operates on the sides of stainless steel rims.

-1997 Universal, La Riveria, pictured left, is a faster, light to pedal, comfortable, modern and cheap British-made bike.
-It is a heavy bike, that can carry a lot of weight high on the rack and remain stable.
-Plus, despite the surface rust it had been looked after, let rust and I have looked after the bike for the past 5 years.
+1997 Universal, La Riveria, pictured left, is a faster, light to pedal, comfortable, modern cheap British-made bike.
+It weighs the same and can carry a lot of weight high on the rack and remain stable.
+Plus, despite the surface rust it had been looked after.
+I have used the bike for the past 5 years, you won't be able to crawl slowly up hill unlike the Raleigh.
 Typically, of bicycles and particularly chromed rim braking, it stopping in the rain is poor.
+The Raleigh's stainless steel rims means that it does stop in the rain in an eventually sort of way though.

 Sunday 8 October 2023